angad-cheema/kmeansimageclustering/README.md

 run_k_means.py contains the main function for taking an input image and saving a new image.

 Southeast_Steam_Plant-University_of_Minnesota.ppm is used under the Creative Commons Attribution 2.0 Generic License.
 See https://en.wikipedia.org/wiki/File:Southeast_Steam_Plant-University_of_Minnesota.jpg for more information.
+I chose this as I thought it would be a difficult image for the algorithm.

 # Methods
 Opens an image and creates an array of every pixel in the image.
 Clusters these pixels to a given number of pixels using the k means method.
 Returns the image, but with each pixel recolored to its respective cluster.